Approximate tail probabilities of the maximum of a chi-square field on multi-dimensional lattice points and their applications to detection of loci interactions: Approximate tail probabilities

 is obtained.
 In these figures, the transformed upper probabilities of the three approximate formulas by using the transformation $x\mapsto 1-e^{-x}$ are depicted.
 This map is adopted by \citet{Dupuis-Siegmund99}, (9), to restrict the maximum $p$-value to less than 1 without altering the asymptotic behaviors of the tail probabilities.

-(a)--(c) in Figure \ref{fig:ou2df4} show that the formula based on nonlinear renewal theory approximates the tail probabilities well in wide ranges of the marker spacing, length of chromosomes.
+Figures \ref{fig:ou2-delta} and \ref{fig:ou2-df1} show that the formula based on nonlinear renewal theory approximates the tail probabilities well in wide ranges of the marker spacing, length of chromosomes.
 In particular, the case where the degree $m$ of freedom is $1$ shows greater accuracy than when $m=4$.
-The formulas based on the volume-of-tube method and the continuous process yield upper bounds for the upper probabilities .
-Compared with the formula based on continuous process, the volume-of-tube method is more practical because the latter is less conservative. (d) of Figure \ref{fig:ou2df4} shows that the statistics for unequally spaced sampling are slightly below those for equally spaced sampling.
+We conclude that the asymptotic setting where $D_i=O(b^{-2})$ ($b\to\infty$) assumed in Theorem \ref{thm:renewal} fit to our genetic applications where the marker spacings is fairly small.
+On the other hand, the formulas based on the volume-of-tube method and the continuous process yield upper bounds for the upper probabilities.
+Neither of these two methods is superior to the other.
+The Bonferroni method is always most conservative.

+Figure \ref{fig:ou2-unequal} shows that the statistics for unequally spaced sampling are slightly below those for equally spaced sampling.
 This suggests that the formulas for equally spaced lattice lead to conservative $p$-value estimators when the sampling spaces are unequal.